Josh Alan Friedman: Writing career

 Much of their work as a team was collected in the books Any Similarity to Persons Living or Dead is Purely Coincidental (1985) and Warts and All (1990).
 Warts and All included an effusive introduction by Kurt Vonnegut, and the book won a comics industry Harvey Award in 1991.

 Friedman served as Managing Editor of High Times magazine in 1983, and as Contributing Editor to National Lampoon in the 1980s.

 In 2001, Josh co-edited Now Dig This: The Unspeakable Writings of Terry Southern in collaboration with Nile Southern.

 In 2005, Feral House published When Sex Was Dirty.In 2006, I, Goldstein: My Screwed Life (with Al Goldstein) was released by Thunder's Mouth Press.

 In 2007, Feral House reissued Tales of Times Square in an expanded edition.

 In 2008, Tell the Truth Until They Bleed: Coming Clean in the Dirty World of Blues and Rock 'n' Roll was published by Backbeat Books.
 The book's opening section, a profile of songwriter Jerry Leiber, evolved from an ill-fated collaboration between Friedman and Leiber on Leiber's autobiography.
 Friedman later eulogized Leiber in "Kiss My Big Black Ass: Jerry Leiber's Life in Spades" on his website.
 A slightly abbreviated version appeared in the Dallas Observer.

 In 2009, Friedman launched Black Cracker Online, a website and online archive.
 Reprints, photographs, video, unpublished material and new work are posted weekly.
 In 2010, his autobiographical novel Black Cracker was published by Wyatt Doyle Books.

-In 2012, Fantagraphics Books reprinted Any Similarity to Persons Living or Dead is Purely Coincidental, including new material from both Friedmans unique to that edition.
+The same year, Friedman provided the introduction to Michael H. Price's biography of Mantan Moreland, Mantan the FunnymanIn 2012, Fantagraphics Books reprinted Any Similarity to Persons Living or Dead is Purely Coincidental, including new material from both Friedmans unique to that edition.

 Also in 2012, New Texture announced the anthology Weasels Ripped My Flesh!
 Friedman is a contributor and co-editor, in collaboration with Robert Deis and Wyatt Doyle.